Key changes

 A society is not required to apply XRB accounting standards, unless it’s also a registered charity.

 Only a 'small society' not registered as a charity is exempt from using XRB accounting standards.
+No change for societies that are registered charities (see note 1 below).

 Rules document